gesturelabs/a3cp/docs/modules/speech_context_classifier/README.md

 # Module: speech_context_classifier

 ## Purpose
-Analyzes transcribed partner speech and session metadata to infer likely communicative context.
-Narrows the intent space by matching partner prompts to the user's known gesture or vocalization mappings.
-Provides context priors to the CARE Engine and Clarification Planner.
+Classifies partner speech against the user’s known intent vocabulary by computing the most likely referred intents using semantic inference.
+This is performed via a constrained large language model (LLM) that ranks candidate intents based on contextual alignment and example match.
+The module does not infer dialog acts, prompt types, or clarification needs.
+It enables downstream decision making by producing a relevance-ranked list of known user intents.

 ## Why It Matters
-Partner speech often implicitly signals what the user is expected to respond to.
-By analyzing these signals and intersecting them with the user's trained vocabulary, this module improves efficiency and accuracy in intent classification—reducing unnecessary clarifications and cognitive load.
+Partner speech often implicitly signals which user intents are being prompted, but those signals are often indirect, idiomatic, or context-sensitive.
+By leveraging an LLM constrained to the user's trained vocabulary, this module enables robust and flexible intent inference while keeping classification bounded, interpretable, and fast enough for real-time systems.

 ## Responsibilities
-- Receive live or batch transcript segments from `SpeechTranscriber`
+- Receive live or batch transcript segments from `speech_transcriber`
-- Detect linguistic cues including:
-  - Question forms, commands, attention shifts
-  - Named entities and topic transitions
-- Look up user-specific mappings (gesture, audio) from vocabulary registry
+- Look up user-specific mappings (gesture, vocalization) from `user_profile_store`
-- Match partner prompt content to known mappings using:
+- Use LLM to semantically match partner utterance to user-known intents:
-  - Lexical matching
-  - Semantic similarity (e.g., embedding distance)
-- Generate:
-  - Relevance scores for matching intents
-  - Context flags (e.g., `is_question=True`, `topic='object'`)
-- Forward enriched context object to CARE Engine
-- Trigger fallback to Clarification Planner if no candidate mapping matches
+  - Intents are described by their `label`, `modality`, and `examples`
+  - LLM is prompted to select the most likely labels with justification
+- Return top N (e.g. 3) highest scoring intent matches
+- Output only match scores; downstream modules determine clarification

 ## Not Responsible For
-- Making final intent decisions
-- Performing gesture/audio classification
+- Inferring dialog acts or prompt types (e.g., questions, commands)
+- Determining if clarification is needed
+- Generating clarification prompts
-- Maintaining long-term session state (unless configured)
+- Maintaining long-term session history
+- Translating or rephrasing utterances

 ## Inputs
-- Transcripts from `SpeechTranscriber`
+- Transcripts from `speech_transcriber`
 - Session/user metadata:
   - `timestamp`, `session_id`, `user_id`
-- Partner dialog history (`context.partner_speech`)
-- User vocabulary registry:
-  - List of trained gestures and vocalizations with intent labels
+- `vocabulary` list from `user_profile_store`:
+  - Each item includes `label`, `modality`, and `examples`
+  - These constrain and guide the LLM's reasoning

 ## Outputs
-- Structured context object:
+- Structured output object:
-  - `prompt_type` (e.g., question, command, unknown)
-  - `topic` (e.g., food, help)
-  - `matched_intents` (list of known intent labels relevant to current prompt)
+  - `matched_intents`: List of intent labels ordered by inferred relevance
-  - `relevance_scores` (per intent)
-  - `flags` (e.g., `is_question=True`, `needs_clarification=True`)
-- If no matches found, sets `context.needs_clarification=True` to guide Clarification Planner
+  - `relevance_scores`: Dict of intent → normalized score (0.0–1.0)
+  - `flags`: Optional markers such as `partner_engaged`, `topic_shift` (but not `needs_clarification`)

 ## CARE Integration
-Acts as a pre-filter and context provider before CARE Engine intent classification.
-Narrows the candidate intent space and determines whether clarification is required based on partner prompt relevance to user's known vocabulary.
+Acts as a scoped semantic classifier providing candidate intents for rule-based filtering in the `confidence_evaluator`.
+It supplies LLM-derived match confidence while ensuring that inference stays within the bounds of the user’s declared intent space.

 ## Functional Requirements
 - F1.
-Accept transcripts and user/session metadata
+Accept single or batch partner utterances
 - F2.
-Detect questions, topics, and dialogue act types using rules or LLMs
+Retrieve and cache user vocabulary (intent + examples)
 - F3.
-Lookup user-specific gesture/audio-intent mappings
+Construct and send constrained LLM prompt with utterance + vocabulary
 - F4.
-Match prompt content against known intents and compute relevance scores
+Parse and normalize scores for top-N matched intents
 - F5.
-Generate and forward structured context object to CARE Engine
-- F6.
-Set `needs_clarification=True` if no viable intent match is found
+Output results without performing clarification logic

 ## Non-Functional Requirements
 - NF1.
-Must complete processing in <200ms per update
+Must complete inference in <200ms per utterance when accelerated (fallback allowed)
 - NF2.
-Must support multilingual transcripts and degraded speech input
+Must support multilingual input and example matching
 - NF3.
-Must degrade gracefully if user vocabulary is missing or incomplete
+Must degrade gracefully if vocabulary is empty
 - NF4.
-Output must be schema-compliant and logged for audit/training
+Output must conform to schema and be logged for audit/training
 - NF5.
-Must avoid over-restricting the candidate space when uncertain
+Must preserve user intent boundaries (no open intent generation)

 ## Developer(s)
 Unassigned